iron-software/IronPdfJava.Examples/how-to/java-pdf-to-image-tutorial/README.md

 ## 6. Conclusion

-This guide demonstrated how to transform PDFs into images using IronPDF for Java, allowing you to integrate image extraction from PDF content seamlessly in your Java applications.
+This guide demonstrated how to transform PDFs into images using IronPDF for Java, allowing you to integrate image extraction from PDF content in your Java applications.
 IronPDF supports various image formats and provides extensive control over image resolution.

 For further information on IronPDF for Java, refer to the [IronPDF Documentation for Java](https://ironpdf.com/java/docs/).
 For detailed examples of conversions, visit [IronPDF PDF to Images Example](https://ironpdf.com/java/examples/rasterize-a-pdf-to-images/).